 The research under the “con” column for eating butter is slim.
 I encourage you to get lost in your own search engine and see what others have to say about it.
 Come back and let us know in the comments.
 We’ll sift through the information together and try to make sense of it all.

-When Dr. Price was conducting his research back in the 1940’s, he found a compound in butter that played a vital role in preventing tooth decay and maintaining bone structure and strength (which makes sense since our teeth are essentially bones).
+When Dr. Weston Price was conducting research back in the 1940s, he found a compound in butter that played a vital role in preventing tooth decay and maintaining bone structure and strength (which makes sense since our teeth are essentially bones).
 He called it “activator X” back then, but Russian scientists discovered over 60 years later that this compound was really Vitamin K2.

-P.S. – Vitamin K2 is also found in goose liver paste and goose legs, but let’s face it – eating butter just sounds yummier.
+Vitamin K2 is also found in goose liver paste and goose legs, but let’s face it – eating butter just sounds tastier!

-A portion of the fatty acids in butter are short- and medium-chained.
-These types of saturated fat contain antimicrobial (kills or inhibits the growth of microorganisms), antitumor (inhibits the growth of tumors) and immune-system strengthening properties.
-Lauric acid is a fatty acid not found in any other animal fat and is successfully used to treat a variety of viruses, bacterial infections and fungal infections.
-In fact, researchers in the Philippines have begun studying the effect of lauric acid against HIV/AIDS because of its strong antiviral properties. (source)
+Lauric acid is a fatty acid not found in any other animal fat and is successfully used to treat a variety of viruses, bacterial infections, and fungal infections.
+In fact, researchers in the Philippines have begun studying the effect of lauric acid against HIV/AIDS because of its strong antiviral properties.

-Butter contains glycosphingolipids, a type of fat that protects against gastro-intestinal infections that typically affect children and the elderly.
-Nourishing Traditions reports children who drink skim milk have diarrhea at rates three to five times greater than children who drink whole milk.
+Butter contains glycosphingolipids, a type of fat that protects against gastrointestinal infections that typically affect children and the elderly.
+Nourishing Traditions reports that children who drink skim milk have diarrhea at rates three to five times greater than children who drink whole milk.
+The milk fat in dairy products is beneficial!

 Remember the dietary cholesterol that butter-haters say is bad?
-Our bodies actually need dietary cholesterol to help maintain the cells in our intestinal wall, essentially keeping them strong so the digestive system can properly do its job.
+Our bodies actually need dietary cholesterol to help maintain the cells in our intestinal wall, as well as making estrogen, testosterone, and other vital compounds, essentially keeping them strong so the digestive system can properly do its job.

 Contrary to popular belief, butter does not make you fat.
 The fatty acids in butter don’t even need to be broken down by our gut.
 They’re absorbed directly from the small intestine into the liver and converted into quick energy.
 It’s the long-chain fatty acids that are typically found in polyunsaturated oils and refined carbohydrates that are stored in our bodies as fat.

-The vitamins in butter are absolutely essential for children to grow properly with the most important being Vitamin A. Which plays an important role in developing sex characteristics, healthy bones, and in developing the brain and nervous systems.
-My daughter asks me nearly every morning for “buttered bread” for breakfast.
-Hearing her ask makes me smile, and I’m always happy to oblige!
+The vitamins in butter are essential for children to grow properly, with the most important being Vitamin A, which the body uses to support growth, vision, and cell function.
+When she was younger, my daughter asked me nearly every morning for “buttered bread” for breakfast.
+Hearing her ask made me smile, and I was always happy to oblige!

 Still not ready to eat butter?
-Here are a few more fun tidbits thanks to Body Ecology.
+Here are a few more fun tidbits:

 - Lauric acid treats fungal and yeast infections.

-- Contains conjugated linoleic acid, which is a potent anti-cancer agent, muscle builder, and immunity booster.
+- Contains conjugated linoleic acid, which is a potent anti-cancer agent, a muscle builder, and an immunity booster.

-- The only source of an anti-stiffness factor, which protects against calcification of the joints.
+- The only source of an anti-stiffness factor, which protects against the calcification of the joints.

 - Anti-stiffness factor in butter also prevents hardening of the arteries, cataracts, and calcification of the pineal gland.